-Writing for accessibility is more than writing with correct spelling and grammar.
-It also means organizing content in a way that's scannable and readable.
+Writing for accessibility goes beyond correct spelling and grammar.
+It also means organizing content in a way that is scannable and readable.

 As you write, ask yourself these questions:

-• Would someone be able to easily translate it to their preferred language?
+• Could someone easily translate it into their preferred language?

-• If someone was using a screen reader to narrate what’s on the screen, would the order and cadence make sense?
+• If a screen reader were narrating, would the order and flow make sense?

-• Can someone on a small device, such as a smartphone, quickly and easily scan the page to understand it at a high level?
+• Can someone on a small device, such as a smartphone, quickly and easily scan the page to understand it?

 Iowa’s Developmental Disabilities Council (DD Council) offers the following recommendations for inclusive experiences on the web.